The Center for BrainHealth’s computational psychiatry lab, led by Dr. Xiaosi Gu, explores treatments for psychiatric disease through neuroscience.

 “My ultimate dream is to use neurobiological information to inform individualized therapy.
 Compared to physical diseases, mental disorders have much more heterogeneity and complexity.
 If you have heart disease or are diagnosed with lung cancer, physicians will follow a treatment plan based on biology.
 For psychiatric disorders, we don’t have anything like that yet,” said Dr. Gu.

-Computational psychiatry is a new interdisciplinary field which seeks to characterize mental disorders in terms of aberrant computations at multiple scales.
-In recent years the field of human neuroscience, particularly functional neuroimaging, has begun to address the underlying neurobiology of changes in brain function related to psychiatric disease.
-This effort has produced some exciting early discoveries, but it has also highlighted the need for computational models that can bridge the explanatory gap between pathophysiology and psychopathology.
+This effort has produced some encouraging early discoveries, but has also highlighted the need for computational models that can bridge the explanatory gap between pathophysiology and psychopathology.
 The expertise and quantitative tools required to address this gap exist only across disciplines, combining skills and knowledge from investigators and clinicians that are jointly interested in solving problems of mental health.

-For more information on the Center for BrainHealth's new computational psychiatry lab and its lead researcher, Dr. Xiaosi Gu, click here.
+View more information on the Center for BrainHealth’s computational psychiatry lab and its lead researcher, Dr. Xiaosi Gu.